-- 2 This Standard applies to all inventories, except: - (a) work in progress arising under construction contracts, including directly related service contracts (see Ind AS 11, Construction Contracts); - (b) financial instruments (Ind AS 32, Financial Instruments: Presentation and Ind AS 109, Financial Instruments and); and - (c) biological assets (ie living animals or plants) related to agricultural activity and agricultural produce at the point of harvest (See Ind AS 41, Agriculture). - 3 This Standard does not apply to the measurement of inventories held by: - (a) producers of agricultural and forest products, agricultural produce after harvest, and minerals and mineral products, to the extent that they are measured at net realisable value in accordance with well-established practices in those industries.
+- 2 This Standard applies to all inventories, except: - (a) 1Omitted - (b) financial instruments (Ind AS 32, Financial Instruments: Presentation and Ind AS 109, Financial Instruments); and - (c) biological assets (ie living animals or plants) related to agricultural activity and agricultural produce at the point of harvest (See Ind AS 41, Agriculture). - This Standard does not apply to the measurement of inventories held by: - (a) producers of agricultural and forest products, agricultural produce after harvest, and minerals and mineral products, to the extent that they are measured at net realisable value in accordance with well-established practices in those industries.
 When such inventories are measured at net realisable value, changes in that value are recognised in profit or loss in the period of the change. - (b) commodity broker-traders who measure their inventories at fair value less costs to sell.
-When such inventories are measured at fair value less costs to sell, changes in fair value less costs to sell are recognised in profit or loss in the period of the change.
+When such inventories are measured at fair value less